criwe/Bookdatabase/README.md

   - Recording of all important data (see above as well as Isbn, description, keywords,... )

 - Output
-  - sortable and filterable (jquery datatables)
+  - sortable and filterable (jQuery DataTables)
   - List and detail view
   - Creates a signature for every book, build from owneritemshortcut-bookuid-locationshortcut, i.e. criwe-12345-self1